 - Salt and freshly ground black pepper

-Cook the pasta according to the package directions (about 3 minutes if using fresh linguine).
+- Cook the pasta according to the package directions.
 Reserve 2 tablespoons of the cooking water, then drain thoroughly.

-Combine the linguine with the crab mixture, adding the reserved water if needed to help coat the pasta with the sauce.
-Add the parsley, taste and add a little more salt and pepper if desired.
-Serve immediately.
+- Combine the linguine with the crab mixture, adding a little of the reserved water if needed to help coat the pasta with the sauce.
+Add the parsley, toss again and serve immediately.

-We use jumbo lump crabmeat for this recipe and 8 ounces provides plenty of flavor for the pasta, but if you love crab and have a few dollars to spare, it can't hurt to add up to 4 ounces more.
+We use jumbo lump crabmeat for this recipe and 8 ounces provides plenty of flavor for the pasta, but if you're a true crab lover, you may want to add up to 4 ounces more.